shc0743/Web-File-Explorer/MyWebFileExplorer/README.md

 1. Check "Show hidden files" in Explorer Options.
 2. Click "Stop server" and wait a moment.
 3. Close the application's window and wait a moment.
-4. Delete the application and `.AppName.exe.data`.
-For example, you saved the app as `WFE.exe`, you should delete `WFE.exe` and `.WFE.exe.data`.
+4. Delete the application and `AppName.exe.data`.
+For example, you saved the app as `WFE.exe`, you should delete `WFE.exe` and `WFE.exe.data`.
 5. Done!
 Thanks for using the application.

 ## Command-Line Options